The Value of School Gardens

 • indigenous garden (for example, Three Sisters plantings are fun and educational, and here's an example of an Indigenous Education Garden)

-• peace garden (which becomes "a symbol of hope for the future and our school's commitment to peace — peace within ourselves and our school community, peace within the global family and peace with the rest of nature")
+• peace garden (which becomes "a symbol of hope for the future and our school's commitment to peace — peace within ourselves and our school community, peace within the global family and peace with the rest of nature" — Broward County Public Schools How to Create a Peace Garden)

 • school goals garden (as an illustration, check out this Equity and Inclusive Education Garden, which uses plants and their properties to symbolically represent what the school believes in)